 Literacy includes decoding (reading) and encoding (writing).
 As these skills develop, a reader needs to achieve fluency and comprehension.
 Learning to speak and understand oral language is a basic human skill, but reading and writing are not.
 Some people learn easily, and some need extra help to achieve literacy.

 The dyslexic brain does not always correctly translate the images that are seen with the eyes.
 Many dyslexics report that the same text sometimes appears differently to them from one day to the next.
-Here is representation of text as seen by some dyslexic readers:

 Here is the definition of dyslexia from the International Dyslexia Association:

 “Dyslexia is a neurological condition caused by a different wiring of the brain.
 There is no cure for dyslexia and individuals with this condition must learn coping strategies.
 Research indicates that dyslexia has no relationship to intelligence.”

 The difficulties presented by dyslexia can be helped through specific, direct instruction in reading.
 The most respected method was pioneered by neurologist Dr. Samuel T. Orton and educator Anna Gillingham in the 1930s.

 “Individuals with dyslexia are neither more nor less intelligent than the general population.”

 Today, the Orton-Gillingham approach is used in many reading programs as an effective way to teach literacy.